Candace Jackson-Akiwumi: Federal judicial service

-On March 30, 2021, President Joe Biden announced his intent to nominate Jackson-Akiwumi to serve as a United States circuit judge for the United States Court of Appeals for the Seventh Circuit.
+On March 30, 2021, President Joe Biden announced his intent to nominate Jackson-Akiwumi to serve as a United States circuit judge for the Seventh Circuit.
 On April 19, 2021, her nomination was sent to the Senate.
 President Biden nominated Jackson-Akiwumi to the seat vacated by Judge Joel Flaum, who assumed senior status on November 30, 2020.
 On April 28, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
-On May 20, 2021, her nomination was reported out of committee by a 12–10 vote.
+On May 20, 2021, her nomination was favorably reported by the committee by a 12–10 vote.
+On June 21, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On June 23, 2021, the United States Senate invoked cloture on her nomination by a 53–47 vote.
 On June 24, 2021, her nomination was confirmed by a 53–40 vote.
 She received her judicial commission on July 1, 2021.
 She is the second African-American woman (after Ann Claire Williams) and the first former federal public defender to sit on the Seventh Circuit.